 My husband’s favorite day is Sunday because that is the one day of the week I make a big ol’ breakfast.
 Eggs, potatoes, sometimes muffins, and more often than not, a mimosa or a Bloody Mary (or 3).
 We laze around and the cooking is slow and enjoyable, because the only thing I have to do on Sunday’s other than cook is laundry, and I would rather spend the entire day in the kitchen up to my elbows in gizzards than pairing up socks.
 This Sunday I made his favorite; something we fondly call “Garbage Eggs” which I have dressed up as Spazzatura eggs so as not to immediately gross you out.
-But Spazzatura is, in fact, garbage. so…
+But Spazzatura does in fact mean garbage, so…

+They are called “garbage” eggs because you create a hash using pretty much whatever you’ve got on hand, and top it with eggs.
 My Spazzatura breakfast comes in two forms: a low carb version and a super hearty, very-much-not-low-carb version.
 The former typically consists of sauteed peppers and onions, turkey smoked sausage, CHEESE!! and eggs (I liked scrambled, he likes over medium).
 The latter is all the above with the heavenly addition of crispy roasted red potatoes.
 Why two versions?
 Put simply, we used to pretend we follow a low-carb diet, but in reality, my husband hates most low-carb food.
 See, he thought low-carb meant steak and bacon and cheese exclusively.
 For every meal.
 Meat and cheese and more meat.
 What he got was cauliflower mac (which is DELICIOUS, btw) and stuffed eggplant (also delicious, but definitely not steak and bacon).
 And after about a month of flax bread and cauliflower rice, he had enough.
 So, two versions.

 Today I went for total glory and carbed it up, and am so happy I did.
 Crispy roasted potatoes with a hint of garlic and paprika… I could eat that alone.
 But coupled with sauteed red and orange peppers, a little red onion, loads of melty cheddar jack, AND chipotle chicken sausage… Oh my lanta!
 Gimme a fork!
 No seriously.
 Like, right now.